-That on the solemn occasion of the 50th year of Reich's death, and the hopeful occasion of the opening of Reich's archives to scholars and researchers, and the hopeful occasion of this gathering, of this representation of a community of people touched and inspired by Reich's legacy: that in the true spirit of what Reich called "work democracy," we collectively commit to expanding our current efforts, programs and practical applications of Reich's legacy.
+That on the solemn occasion of the 50th year of Reich's death...and the hopeful occasion of the opening of Reich's Archives to scholars and researchers...and the hopeful occasion of this gathering...of this representation of a community of people touched and inspired by Reich's legacy...

+...that in the true spirit of what Reich called "work democracy," we collectively commit to expanding our current efforts, programs, and practical applications of Reich's legacy.

-But more important, that we here in the 21st century collectively resolve to devote whatever attention, strategies and resources are necessary, and to marshal whatever collateral support is required to bring Reich's documented legacy of orgone energy research, together with today's living legacy of orgone research, to the attention of the academic, medical and scientific communities in this country.
+But more importantly, that we here in the 21st century collectively resolve to devote whatever attention, strategies, and resources are necessary...and to marshal whatever collateral support is required...to bring Reich's documented legacy of orgone energy research...together with today's living legacy of orgone research to the attention of the academic, medical, and scientific communities in this country.

-And this resolve needs to be foremost in our minds during all of our Conference's activities, presentations and discussions.
-And it is to these presentations and discussions that we now turn...
+And this resolve needs to be foremost in our minds during all of this Conference's activities, presentations, and discussions.

+And it's to these presentations and discussions that we now turn...

-Kevin Hinchey The Wilhelm Reich Infant Trust
+Kevin Hinchey Board Member - The Wilhelm Reich Infant Trust Associate Director - The Wilhelm Reich Museum